fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Component.rst

 Component-based implementation
 ------------------------------

-The implementation requires a dynamic structure which represents the component and a software launcher which load and manage these components.
+Implementation requires a dynamic structure which represents the component and a software launcher which loads and manages these components.
 A component, called a bundle, is just a simple folder that contains :

 - the component description file (plugin.xml) to describe the content of the dynamic library
-- the dynamic library, its type (.so, .dll, .dylib) differs between the operating system
+- the dynamic library, the type of which (.so, .dll, .dylib) differs between operating systems
 - other shared resources (icons, XSD file, media files, ...)

 The software launcher uses the library ``fwRuntime`` to parse the software